 3) For a PDU Session to connect to the SSF, dedicated S-NSSAI and DNN are used.

-4) The UE is authorized based on its subscription data which includes the dedicated S-NSSAI for Sensing Service.
+4) The UE is authorized based on its subscription data as below:

+4-1) Authorization for PDU Session using the dedicated S-NSSAI for Sensing Service.

 - The authorization of the UE to establish connectivity with the SSF for Sensing Service is based on whether dedicated S-NSSAI for Sensing Service is received as part of Allowed NSSAI following existing procedures as described in clause 5.15 of TS 23.501 [3].

 - To revoke the authorization of UE's Sensing Service, the core network removes the dedicated S-NSSAI for Sensing Service from the UE subscription data.
 Then, the dedicated S-NSSAI for Sensing Service is removed from Allowed NSSAI.

-Editor's note: It is FFS about whether and how to support authorization of further level of granularity than PDU Session level.
+4-2) Authorization for the UE to operate as a Sensing Service Consumer.

+- The UE subscription data needed by the AMF and SSF contains 'Sensing Service Authorization' indicating whether the UE is authorized to use sensing services as a Sensing Service Consumer.

+- The AMF checks if the UE is authorized as a Sensing Service Consumer based on the Sensing Service Authorization information in the UE subscription data in order to determine that the AMF can support sensing service related operation for the UE.

+- The SSF checks if the UE is authorized as a Sensing Service Consumer based on the Sensing Service Authorization information in the UE subscription data to determine that the SSF can support sensing service related operation for the UE.

-5) Address of the SSF (e.g. an FQDN) can be configured in the UE or provided by the core network (e.g. via Registration procedure, via Sensing Service related policy provisioning).
+5) Address of the SSF (e.g. an FQDN) can be configured in the UE or provided by the core network (e.g. via Registration procedure, via Sensing Service related policy provisioning, due to UE request).
 Mechanism for establishing a secured user plane connection with LMF as specified in clause 6.18 of TS 23.273 [4] can be used to establish a user plane connection for Sensing Service with the SSF.

 6.2.2 Procedures